 If you have a retail store, you can provide check-in deals, or offer smartphone-enabled discounts to those who subscribe.
 Mobile-first design is the answer for retail.

 Remember, there are lots of on-page optimisations to do before your website is clicked on.
 Similarly, there is plenty of work to do to make the copy sound convincing and authentic.
-If you’re in Australia, let’s have a chat about website optimisation and better sales conversions.
+That’s what a freelance copywriter does, e.g. Power of Words copywriting, Brisbane.